To visit WJP-Mexico, please see worldjusticeproject.mx.

 Over the past decade, the World Justice Project (WJP) has conducted interviews in over 100 countries to measure adherence to the rule of law from the citizen's point of view.
 This research has produced data that brings to light the experiences and perceptions of everyday people affected by rule of law issues—from government corruption to fundamental rights to access to justice and beyond.
 Now, the WJP is applying this expertise to measuring the rule of law in Mexico's states.

-The WJP Mexico States Rule of Law Index 2019-2020—released in February of 2020—is the second edition of the only subnational index produced by the WJP and one of the most complete measurements of institutional performance in the country.
-This tool uses the same conceptual framework and methodology that the WJP has used in over 120 countries, to measure adherence to the rule of law in each of Mexico's 32 states, and now it is available in English.
+The WJP Mexico States Rule of Law Index 2020-2021—released in April of 2021—is the third edition of the only subnational index produced by the WJP and one of the most complete measurements of institutional performance in the country.
+This tool uses the same conceptual framework and methodology that the WJP has used in over 120 countries to measure adherence to the rule of law in each of Mexico's 32 states.

 This research presents new data and indicators, which are organized into eight factors and 42 sub-factors: